Your 7-step checklist if you have tested positive

 Step 7: Release from isolation

-Public Health will send you an SMS on Day 6 or 7 of your isolation.
-This SMS will have a link to your letter of release from isolation.
-It can be used as proof of release or a medical certificate.
+Public Health will send you an email during your isolation period.
+This email will contain an official letter of release from isolation and can be used as proof of release or as a medical certificate.

 Re-exposure to COVID-19

-Within twelve weeks of your release from isolation
+Within four weeks of your release from isolation

-If you become a close contact of a confirmed case within twelve weeks of your release from isolation, you will not need to follow close contact requirements.
+If you become a close contact of a confirmed case within four weeks of your release from isolation, you will not need to follow close contact requirements.

-After twelve weeks from your release from isolation
+After four weeks from your release from isolation

 Testing after release from isolation